What Michigan Auto insurance covers

-Michigan auto insurance is protected by No-Fault and is required by law.
-In order to register your vehicle there are certain coverage’s that you must have in understanding auto insurance in Michigan, you need to know that the basic no-fault Michigan auto insurance policy has three required parts.
+Michigan auto insurance follows the No-Fault system, and the state requires it for all cars.
+When you register your vehicle, there are mandatory coverage’s that you must have for auto insurance in Michigan.
+The basic no-fault Michigan auto insurance policy has three essential parts.

 Bodily Injury and Property Damage (BI/PD)

-The first section is bodily injury and property damage; this coverage will protect you and your assets if you are sued as the result of an auto insurance accident.
-In Michigan, you can be sued if you injure someone with your vehicle causing a substantial injury to the other driver, passenger or pedestrian.
-This coverage also covers the cost of defending you in any suit for damages and also pays for the cost of the defense in addition to your liability limit.
+The first section is bodily injury and property damage; this coverage will protect you and your assets from lawsuits as the result of an auto insurance accident.
+In Michigan, someone can sue you if you cause an injury to the other driver, passenger, or pedestrian.
+This section covers the cost to defend you in a lawsuit in addition to your limits.

-The State of Michigan auto insurance law requires you to carry these minimum limits:
+Michigan auto insurance requires you to carry these minimum limits:

 Property Protection Insurance (PPI)

 No-Fault will pay up to $1 million for damages that you cause in Michigan to another party’s property, such as a parked auto, building, fence.
-If the damage is caused out of state the limits will be determined by what you selected from the property damage limit that you selected.
+If the property damage claim is out of state, the property damage limits that you have will apply.

-This part of no-fault auto insurance policy pays all necessary medical costs if you are hurt in an auto insurance accident.
+This part of the no-fault auto insurance policy pays all necessary medical costs from an injury in an auto insurance accident.
 Michigan is the only state in the country that offers unlimited medical.
-Michigan is able to do that by adding an assessment (MCCA) to all Michigan auto insurance policies (as of 2017 this fee was $170.00).
+The PIP Choices are below

-Lost wages are also paid if you are unable to work due to accident-related injuries.
+Lost wages pay if you are unable to work due to accident-related injuries.
 PIP will pay up to 85% of your gross income for up to 3 years.
-This limit on this coverage varies according to your salary and is capped at maximum payout limit as set by the state as of 2017 this limit was ($5541) this figure is updated every October.
+Wage reimbursement varies according to your salary and is capped at a maximum payout limit as set by the state as of 2020 this limit was ($5718) this figure is updated every October.

-Survivors’ payments this is an amount that can be paid to the survivor based on the assessment of the claim if the insured dies as a result of the auto insurance accident.
+Survivors’ payments are the amount that the insurance company pays to the survivor as part of the claim if someone dies as a result of the auto insurance accident.

 Funeral expenses help pay for the related funeral expense if the covered individual dies as a result of the accident.
-This limit is capped at $1750 per person.
+This limit can vary between $1750 -$5000 per person.

-Replacement services will pay up to $20 per day for 3 years if you need help performing household duties or other tasks due to accident-related injuries.
+Replacement services will pay up to $20 per day for three years if you need help performing household duties or other tasks due to accident-related injuries.

-These coverages are the minimum required by law for all Michigan registered autos.
-If you want coverage for damage to your auto you will have to purchase the optional coverage’s listed below.
+Michigan requires this minimum coverage’s for all registered autos.
+To get coverage for damage to your auto, you will have to purchase the optional coverage listed below.

 Michigan Auto Insurance Physical Damage Coverage

-Collision pays to repair or replace your vehicle if it is damaged in an accident.
-There are 3 types of auto insurance collision coverage available in Michigan.
+Collision pays to repair or replace your vehicle if an accident causes damages.
+There are three types of auto insurance collision coverage available in Michigan.
 This coverage will pay for the damages as long as they don’t exceed your car’s actual cash value.
 (Actual cash value is the car’s original purchase price minus the amount it has depreciated)

-Broad form collision pays for damages to your auto regardless of fault; you will only have to pay the deductible if you are found to be more than 50% at fault
+- Broad form collision pays for damages to your auto regardless of fault; You will owe the deductible if you are more than 50% at fault.

-Limited Collision pays only if you are less than 50% at fault.
-If you are more than 50% at fault nothing is paid.
+- Limited Collision pays if you are less than 50% at fault.
+This coverage will not pay out if you are more than 50% at fault.

-This coverage provides protection for damage not resulting from a collision.
+This coverage protects from damage not resulting from a collision.
 Examples are theft, glass damage, fire, flood, vandalism, explosion, hail, and contact with birds or animals.